Final Fantasy: The 4 Heroes of Light: Development

 The 4 Heroes of Light was developed by Matrix Software, produced by Tomoya Asano and directed by Takashi Tokita with Akihiko Yoshida serving as character designer and art director and Tomihito Kamiya as sound director.
+The game started development on December 10th, 2007.
+Tomoya Asano originally thought about remaking Final Fantasy V for the Nintendo DS, but saw how capable Matrix Software became as a development team, thus giving the studio an opportunity to create an original title instead of making another remake.
 The game was initially to be revealed through a teaser website with a countdown timer that was to end on July 6, 2009.
-Due to the number 4 in the website and being the mark of the 20th Anniversary of the SaGa series, it was speculated to be SaGa 4.
+Due to the number 4 in the website and being the mark of the 20th anniversary of the SaGa series, it was speculated to be SaGa 4.
 The game was revealed by Weekly Shōnen Jump magazine five days before the teaser site's timer ended.

-The game was designed to be a throwback to previous simpler games in contrast to modern role-playing games, however noted to have maze-like towns.
-Tomoya Asano has described the game as "a classic fantasy RPG using today's technology."
-Yoshida Akihiko designed the game with a style resembling picture books.
+The game was designed to be a throwback to previous simpler games in contrast to modern role-playing games, but noted to have maze-like towns.
+Tomoya Asano has described the game as "a classic fantasy RPG using today's technology".
+Akihiko Yoshida designed the game with a style resembling picture books.

-The development team drew inspiration from Final Fantasy III and Final Fantasy V for the crown system and Final Fantasy IV for the story and individual characters.
+The development team drew inspiration from Final Fantasy III and V for the crown system and Final Fantasy IV for the story and individual characters.
 The team also looked for influence in standard RPGs for the NES system such as Final Fantasy I - III and Dragon Quest I - III.

 Reception

 Final Fantasy: The 4 Heroes of Light was the second best-selling game in Japan during its week of release at 115,000 units sold.
 With an additional 35,000 units sold the following, it was reported that the game sold out in the region.
 The game sold 178,510 copies by the end of November 2009.

-The game had received mixed to positive reviews by critics.
-The game holds an aggregated score of 71 out of 100 approval rating based on 49 reviews on Metacritic.
-It was praised by Japanese gaming magazine, Famitsu with one of the four reviewers stating, "The story, music, and so on evokes memories of an older age and it mixes well with the modern gameplay to make things seem pretty fresh."
-Janelle Hindman's review on RPG Land concluded, "Players who don't mind a little awkwardness will enjoy this humble Final Fantasy side story" and labeled the game "Good."
+The game had received mixed reviews by critics and holds an aggregated score of 71 out of 100 approval rating based on 49 reviews on Metacritic.
+It was praised by Japanese gaming magazine Famitsu who complimented the story, music, and gameplay.
+Janelle Hindman's review on RPG Land concluded that the "players who don't mind a little awkwardness will enjoy this humble Final Fantasy side story" and labeled the game "Good".
 IGN also praised the game noting its unique style with an old school SNES feel.
 The game was also showcased at E3 2010 where it generated numerous positive responses from the media.
 It was nominated by GameTrailers for Best DS Game of the Show.